BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             dream3dnx.exe

 You should now see your new filters loaded in the DREAM3D-NX user interface.
 Search for your filter's name in the Filter List to verify.

+Worked Example
+^^^^^^^^^^^^^^

+    When you launch DREAM3D-NX and you create the skeleton plugin folder of code, let us use the file path of /Workspace/DREAM3D_Plugins for the 'Plugin Output Directory.'
+If this is the case, then you would do the following based on your operating system.

+    **macOS and Linux**

+        export PYTHONPATH=/Workspace/DREAM3D_Plugins

+    **Windows**

+        set PYTHONPATH=C:/Workspace/DREAM3D_Plugins

+    And then you would set/export the 'SIMPLNX_PYTHON_PLUGINS' environment variable to the name of the plugin that you just created.
+Let use use 'MyFirstPlugin' for the "Name of Plugin" in the filter.
+Then you would do the following based on your operating system:

+    **macOS and Linux**

+        export SIMPLNX_PYTHON_PLUGINS=MyFirstPlugin

+    **Windows**

+        set SIMPLNX_PYTHON_PLUGINS=MyFirstPlugin

 3. Understanding the Plugin Structure
 -------------------------------------